FG-AI4H/Documentation/Evaluation-Package-(EP).md

 # Scope
-Here we track all changes and tasks necessary to bring the EvalAI platform to life.
+This is a summary slide for various activities around the evaluation platform.
+Currently the code and issue management is done in a private repository in Github.
+See https://github.com/aiaudit-org/fgai4h-evaluation-platform
+If you want to participate please contact Luis Oala at luis.oala@hhi.fraunhofer.de

-Staging frontend is at https://3.64.132.163/ (due to the self-signed SSL, browsers give a warning)
+Staging frontend is at https://ai4h-audit.org (due to the self-signed SSL, browsers give a warning)

 # "Off-line" Tasks
 (stuff that needs to be done outside of the repo or AWS account)